The geometry of domains with negatively pinched K\"ahler metrics: Introduction

 Under the hypothesis of Theorem~\ref{type-thm}, the Yau-Schwarz Lemma implies that the K{\"a}hler metric is bi-Lipschitz to the Kobayashi metric, see Lemma~\ref{kob-lem1} below.
 Further, for bounded convex domains of finite type (in the sense of D'Angelo), the Kobayashi metric induces a Gromov hyperbolic metric space according to~\cite{Zim16}.
 So we have the following Corollary of Theorem~\ref{type-thm}.

-\begin{corollary} Suppose $\Omega \subset \Cb^d$ is a bounded convex domain with $C^\infty$ boundary.
+\begin{corollary} Suppose that $\Omega \subset \Cb^d$ is a bounded convex domain with $C^\infty$ boundary.
 If $g$ is a complete K{\"a}hler metric on $\Omega$ with pinched negative holomorphic bisectional curvature outside a compact subset of $\Omega$ and $d$ is the distance induced by $g$, then the metric space $(\Omega, d)$ is Gromov hyperbolic. \end{corollary}

 Finite type conditions are essential in the study of partial differential equations in complex analysis.
 For instance, it is a classical result due to D. Catlin~\cite{Cat87} that the boundary of a bounded, smooth, pseudoconvex domain is of finite type if and only if the $\bar{\partial}$-Neumann problem satisfies a subelliptic estimate at each boundary point; this implies in particular the regularity up to the boundary of the canonical solution of the inhomogeneous Cauchy-Riemann equation.
-Therefore, Theorem~\ref{type-thm} part (3) shows that the existence of a K{\"a}hler metric with pinched negative holomorphic bisectional curvature has strong analytic implications.
+Therefore, Theorem~\ref{type-thm} part (3) shows that, for at least smoothly bounded convex domains, the existence of a K{\"a}hler metric with pinched negative holomorphic bisectional curvature has strong analytic implications.

 Based on Theorem~\ref{type-thm}, it seems natural to conjecture the following.